digitalfabrik/integreat-app/docs/vscode.md

 ## Recommended Extensions

-When opening the extension menu an vscode the recommended extenstions are marked with a star.
+When opening the extension menu in VSCode the recommended extensions are marked with a star.
 They are defined in [../extensions.json]() and [../web/extensions.json]()

 ### Git Lens